Eric-peng111/Android_app_social/admin/Report.md

 ## Summary of Individual Contributions

 u7385305, Zhaoyu Cao, I contribute 25% of the code.
 Here are my contributions:
-* LoginActivity.class
+* LoginActivity.class：use the RBTree database to store users
-* ContentActivity.class
+* ContentActivity.class: use firebase to get the information about posts
-* UserProfileActivity.class
+* UserProfileActivity.class: use the RBTree database and intent activities to get the information about users
-* Firebase.class
+* Firebase.class: use the singleton design pattern
-* Administrator.java
+* Administrator.java: use state design pattern
-* Participant.java
+* Participant.java：use state design pattern
-* User.java
+* User.java：use state design pattern
-* Report Writing: Conflict Resolution Protocol, Application UML, Summary of Known Errors and Bugs
+* Report Writing: Conflict Resolution Protocol, Application description, Summary of Known Errors and Bugs

 u7341252, Enze Peng, I contribute 25% of the code.
 Here are my contributions:
 * MainActivity.class: use the HashMap data structures